Joyce-w/Joyce-w/README.md

 - 🌱 I’m currently learning React and Agile.

-- ❓ Ask me about anything related to React, flexbox, dogs, OR anything really. 😛
+- ❓ Ask me about anything related to React, flexbox, traveling, dogs, OR anything really. 😛

 - ⚡ Fun fact: I release a ridiculous amount of serotonin when I see cute dogs and animals. 🐶